Expedition Tours Packing List

 - If you use only one all-purpose shoe for bicycling and walking, then bring a second pair of sandals or shoes to give your feet a rest, or in case one pair of shoes gets wet.

 Your bike will be equipped with: a men’s saddle or women’s saddle (we have a variety of styles to choose from), a quick release style seat post adjustment, rear rack and pack (approx.11” X 6” X 7” and expandable pump, patch kit, spare tube, cable lock, cyclometer, rear light, a water bottle cage (or two), one water bottle, and a bell.
+Refer to our bike information on this page.
 Be aware that if you bring your own bicycle we are happy to provide a rear rack pack but your bike must have a rear rack.
 Otherwise we suggest you bring a small daypack to carry miscellaneous items you will need during the day.

 Here are items you SHOULD bring: